The proteins secreted in brain

 A classification of gene expression showed that several proteins annotated as secreted in the brain are mainly produced in the brain and show a tissue-enriched expression pattern on mRNA level (Figure 4).

 Secreted brain ECM proteins and cell adhesion proteins

 The TNR gene encodes the tenascin R protein.
-Tenascins are multimeric vertebrate ECM glycoproteins that binds to other ECM glycoproteins such as fibronectin, heparin, heparan sulfate and chondroitin sulfate proteins.
+Tenascins are multimeric vertebrate ECM glycoproteins that bind to other ECM glycoproteins such as fibronectin, heparin, heparan sulfate and chondroitin sulfate proteins.
 The expression of tenascin R protein is restricted to the central nervous system and this particular protein promotes neurite outgrowth and neural cell adhesion.
-The SLITRK1 gene encodes a member of the SLITRK integral membrane protein family.
-SLITRK1 is important for synaptogenesis, neurite growth and promotes excitatory synapse differentiation.
-SLITKR1 shares high sequence homology with neurotrophin receptors and studies show that mutations in this gene are associated with Tourette syndrome.
-Contactin 2, encoded by the CNTN2 gene, is another cell adhesion molecule, and similarly as tenascin R and SLITRK1, contactin 2 is implicated in cell migration, and axon development and proliferation.
+Contactin 2, encoded by the CNTN2 gene, is another cell adhesion molecule, and similarly to tenascin R and SLITRK1, contactin 2 is implicated in cell migration, and axon development and proliferation.

 Secreted proteins in brain implicated in neuronal signaling

 The protein encoded by the PDYN gene is a preproprotein that is proteolytically cleaved to generate secreted opioid peptides called leumorphin, beta-neoendorphin, dynorphin, leu-enkephalin and rimorphin.
 The peptide ligands bind kappa-type opioid receptor, and thus have opioid-like effects.
 They seem to be involved in a number of physiologic functions, including pain perception and stress response.